ElenaBlejan/Proiect-Practic-TM/README.md

 29. Check that user can delete an attachment from attachment list from "Personal Details - Add attachment" section
 30. Check the functionality of  "Edit" button in "Personal Details - Add attachment" section
 31. Check that "Comment" field allows maxim 200 characters from "Personal Details - Add attachment" section
+32. Check that the field "Other ID" from "Personal Details " section accepts numbers
+33. Check that the field "Other ID" from "Personal Details " section accepts letters